 - Breathing

-Transmitter control of the sympathetic nervous system occurs preganglionically (to the ganglion) via acetylcholine.
+The transmitter control of the sympathetic nervous system takes place preganglionically (up to the ganglion) via acetylcholine.

 Binding to cholinoceptors:

-Transmitter control postganglionically (from the ganglion) is via norepinephrine.
+Transmitter control postganglionically (from the ganglion) is via noradrenaline.

 Binding to adrenoreceptors: